jeffreyziegler/jeffreyziegler.github.io/pages/pubs.md

 <details><summary> Cheruvu, Sivaram, & Jeffrey Ziegler. <u><b>”How Much Influence Do Opinion-Writers Have on Per Curiam Courts?
 Uncovering Author Drift in Written Decisions at the European Court of Justice”</b></u>.
  </summary>
 <br/><p>
-Research assessing judges' political preferences typically focuses on courts that publish individual votes and opinions, yet many courts issue per curiam judgments that do not permit public dissent.
-To overcome this limitation, we use convolutional neural networks (CNNs) to model the variation in judges' expressed preferences from language in aggregated judgments.
-Specifically, we apply CNNs to analyze the written judgments of judges-rapporteur and opinions of advocates-general from the Court of Justice of the European Union.
-Along a pro/anti-EU dimension, we estimate how judgments differ within (1) each case to the advocate-general's opinion, providing a baseline for the case's legal merits, and (2) each judge-rapporteur, which measures how judges alter their writing across cases.
-Our results provide novel empirical support for theoretic models of European judicial decision-making: more pro-EU opinions driven by the Court, not the advocates-general or judge-rapporteur, are associated with larger chambers and stronger external signals of compliance.
+Research that assesses individual judges' ability to shape decisions typically focus on courts that publish separate votes and opinions.
+Yet, many courts issue \textit{per curiam} judgments that do not permit public dissent.
+To overcome this limitation, we use a convolutional neural network (CNN) to model the variation in judges' expressed preferences from language in aggregated judgments.
+Specifically, we construct a CNN to analyze the written judgments of judge-rapporteurs and opinions of advocates-general from the Court of Justice of the European Union.
+Along a pro-/anti-EU dimension, we estimate how judgments differ within (1) each case relative to the advocate-general's opinion, and (2) each judge-rapporteur which measures how judges alter their writing across cases.
+Our results provide novel empirical support for theoretic models of European judicial decision-making: more pro-EU opinions driven by the Court, not the advocate-general or the judge-rapporteur, are associated with larger chambers and stronger external signals of compliance.
 </p><br/>
 </details>
 <br/>